 Another type of gravel is known as white marble chips.
 They are a popular decorative rock, and are white color rocks with streaks of gray.

 The purpose of white marble chips is to add depth, volume, and visual intrigue to construction and landscaping projects.
+Use this gravel calculator for accurate calculations.

 White marble chips feature a shimmery surface.
 Many people use white marble chips in areas with high visibility such as flower beds.